-- The leadership team has participated in capacity development programs and implements principles of evaluative thinking, continually monitors the impact of programs and approaches used by all teachers, and improves practice as required. - Teachers' Professional Development Plans are supported by a coordinated whole school approach to developing professional practice, informed by research. - The school monitors the accreditation status of all staff and encourages the pursuit of higher levels of accreditation. - Teachers engage in professional discussion and collaborate to improve teaching and learning in their classes, year groups, stages, faculties, or for particular student groups.
-This includes negotiated observations of classroom teaching practice, with feedback, to improve professional knowledge and practice. - Formal mentoring or coaching to improve teaching and develop aspiring leaders is provided. - Teachers actively evaluate, share and discuss learning from targeted professional development with other staff in their school to improve whole school practice. - The school identifies expertise within its staff and draws on this to further develop its high-impact professional learning community.
+- The leadership team has participated in capacity development programs and implements principles of evaluative thinking, continually monitors the impact of programs and approaches used by all teachers, and improves practice as required.
+SEF Elements - Teachers' Professional Development Plans are supported by a coordinated whole school approach to developing professional practice, informed by research. - The school monitors the accreditation status of all staff and encourages the pursuit of higher levels of accreditation. - Teachers engage in professional discussion and collaborate to improve teaching and learning in their classes, year groups, stages, faculties, or for particular student groups.
+This includes negotiated observations of classroom teaching practice, with feedback, to improve professional knowledge and practice. - Formal mentoring or coaching to improve teaching and develop aspiring leaders is provided to teachers who request it or are identified as in need of support - Teachers actively evaluate, share and discuss learning from targeted professional development with other staff in their school to improve whole school practice. - The school identifies expertise within its staff and draws on this to further develop its high-impact professional learning community.
 Areas for development in teacher expertise are identified and addressed.
 Teachers are supported to trial innovative or evidence-based, future-focused practices.